 Males sing to establish territories and attract females.
 When a female approaches, the male rebuffs her for a day or two before accepting her as a mate.
 Once mated, Rose-breasted Grosbeaks appear to be monogamous.
 A breeding pair will tolerate migrant males in their territory if the intruder is silent.
 Otherwise, territorial males ward off male intruders by spreading their tails, flicking their wings, raising their crown feathers, and often chasing the intruder away.
 Males respond strongly to recordings of Rose-breasted Grosbeak songs and Black-headed Grosbeak songs, but they attack mounted specimens of their own species 5 times more often than they attack specimens of the other species.
 Females drive off other females that approach their mate.
 Both male and female Rose-breasted Grosbeaks share incubation, brooding, and feeding duties at the nest.
 Nest predators include Blue Jays and Common Grackles—which breeding grosbeaks will mob noisily and aggressively near the nest—along with red and gray squirrels.
 Adult grosbeaks are hunted by predators such as Cooper’s Hawks and Sharp-shinned Hawks.
 During migration and winter Rose-breasted Grosbeaks are found individually, in pairs, or in loose flocks, sometimes with other species.

 Rose-breasted Grosbeaks are common forest birds but their populations experienced a slow decline from 1966 to 2015, resulting in a cumulative loss of about 35% during that time, according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 4.1 million, with 46 percent spending some part of the year in the U.S., 21 percent in Mexico, and 54 percent breeding in Canada.
-They rate an 11 out of 20 on the Continental Concern Score and are not on the 2016 State of North America's Birds' Watch List.
+Partners in Flight estimates a global breeding population of 4.1 million, with 46% spending some part of the year in the U.S., 21% in Mexico, and 54% breeding in Canada.
+The species rates an 11 out of 20 on the Continental Concern Score.
+Rose-breasted Grosbeak is not on the 2016 State of North America's Birds' Watch List.
 These birds nest in saplings, so their numbers could be dropping as forests start to mature over the eastern United States.
 Because they look and sound pretty, Rose-breasted Grosbeaks are commonly trapped for sale as cage birds in their wintering range, and this has an unknown impact on their population.